 We will not normally consider a complaint until it has been dealt with under the local procedures.

-Once you have completed the local complaints process you may complain to the Ombudsman.
+Once you have completed the local complaints process you may complain to us.

 To make a new complaint please complete our complaint form.
 Click contact us for other ways to make a complaint.
 If your complaint involves a child it would be helpful if you could provide their full name and date of birth.

-If you’re a child or young person making a complaint to us we’ll make reasonable adjustments for you.
+If you are a child or young person making a complaint to us we’ll give you extra help.

 We’ll help you make your complaint to the council if you haven’t done that already, and keep in touch with you regularly while it goes through the complaints procedure.
-Once we’re in a position to consider your complaint ourselves we’ll give it priority, and we’ll use the means of contact with you that you prefer – including email or text, if you like.
+Once we are in a position to consider your complaint ourselves we’ll give it priority, and we’ll use the means of contact with you that you prefer – including email or text.
 If you want us to, we’ll also help you find an advocate to support you with your complaint.

 If you can consider my complaint what will the Ombudsman look for?